 Erin Sweeney lives and works in southern New Hampshire.
 She received her MFA in Book Arts and Printmaking from the University of the Arts in Philadelphia, where she was awarded the Elizabeth C. Roberts Prize for Graduate Book Arts.
 She also has a BFA in Sculpture from the Maine College of Art in Portland, Maine.

-Additionally, Sweeney is an instructor, teaching book arts workshops at her Lovely in the Home Press.
-She also travels to teach workshops at many locales, including Haystack Mountain School of Crafts, Stone House, the University of Southern Maine’s Book Arts Intensive; Philadelphia Museum of Art, Cló Ceardlann in Donegal, Ireland, and the Philadelphia Center for the Book.
-She is a member of the NH State Council on the Arts’ Artist Roster, and is Assistant Director of Advising/Success Coach at the Institute of Art and Design at New England College.
+Sweeney is an educator, teaching book arts workshops at her Lovely in the Home Press.
+She also travels to teach workshops at many locales, including Haystack Mountain School of Crafts, Monson Arts; Maine Media Workshop; Philadelphia Museum of Art, Cló Ceardlann in Donegal, Ireland, and the Philadelphia Center for the Book.
+She is a member of the NH State Council on the Arts’ Artist Roster, and is very excited to be the new Art Education Coordinator and Studio Art Faculty at Plymouth State University.

 She can also drive a backhoe, rake gravel for extended periods of time, and install septic pipe.